 - They use their own employees or subcontractors;

-- They warrant against defects in the work;
+- They guarantee against defects in the work;

 - Any failure of work is their responsibility.

 A promoter engages a band for a concert.
 This is a contract for services.
 Although venue and time are predetermined or negotiated, there is no integration into the principal's organisation.
 The band is free to design the content of the programme and may possibly hire a substitute.
-The musicians act independently for their own account and at their own risk.
+The musicians act independently of their own accord and at their own risk.

-Further examples of contractors are: stage designer and costume director, political satirist, author of books, ....
+Further examples of contractors are: stage designer and costume designer, political satirist, author ....

 Entitlements under labour law

-As no employment is established, no entitlements under labour law are available, such as annual leave or continued pay in the event of illness.
+If no employment agreement exists, no entitlements under labour law are available, such as annual leave or sick pay.